 - perinatal care to help mother recuperate from birth

-What do I need to provide while the nurse is here?
+What do I need to provide?

 I am having twins!
-HELP!!!
+Can you help?

 I’m breastfeeding, what’s the point of having a night nurse?

-In the first nights home from the hospital your LMS nurse offers lactation support through your breastfeeding session to ensure nursing is off to a successful start.
+In the first nights home from the hospital, your Nurse will offer lactation support to ensure nursing is off to a successful start.
 She will then provide all care after baby has nursed; changing, burping, diapering and soothing back to sleep.

 As the nights weeks go by and baby becomes more wakeful, a Newborn Care Provider still supports mom through her nursing session and also allows mother to sleep during baby's wakeful times.
 Our goal is for you to never get out of bed unless you want to.

-We have our own in house App called LMS Live.
-LMS Live is our charting system which documents babies feeding time, duration, diapers, time back to sleep and all other notes about baby's night.
-Additionally caregivers can provide continuing education to parents by attaching studies, videos or other helpful information.
+We have our own in house App called LMS Live which documents babies feeding time, duration, diapers, time back to sleep and all other notes about baby's night.
 This allows our families to have a real-time log of baby's activity and also allows us to see patterns emerging related to baby's sleep.

 We also use a good old pencil and paper and this Eat-Activity-Sleep log so families have the information in written form as well.